Chizzy/pizzabot/Readme.md

 ## Getting Started

+### Alternative 1:

 Once inside the folder "pizzabot", you can run this app, running in your command line the following command: **npm run ./pizzabot "5x5 (0, 0) (1, 3) (4, 4) (4, 2) (4, 2) (0, 1) (3, 2) (2, 3) (4, 1)"**.
 This will return a string of instructions.

+### Alternative 2 - Sending data with Curl -X Post:

+First you need to run the Express server, by running **npm run start-server** and after in a second terminal you can run **echo '5x5 (1, 2) (3, 4)' | curl -X POST -d @- http://localhost:9292/pizzabot**.

+### Alternative 3 - Using req.query:

+You can also run the pizzabot app in the browser using req.query.
+The express server will get the grid and coordinates of up to two houses.
+You can go to your favorite browser and run for example **http://localhost:9292/pizzabot?gridX=5&gridY=5&coordX_2=3&coordY_2=1**.
+This will also return a string of instructions.

 ***